cappuccinocosmico/trump-superpredator/README.md

 - Defends Roger Ailes' sexual harrassment charges ([source](http://www.thedailybeast.com/articles/2016/07/24/trump-s-indefensible-defense-of-roger-ailes-sexual-harassment.html))
 - Told one woman on national TV that he'd rather see her on her knees ([source](https://www.youtube.com/watch?v=urReg9O6MwA))
 - Bragged about sleeping with other men's wives ([source](http://therightscoop.com/heres-when-trump-bragged-in-his-book-about-his-multiple-affairs-with-his-friends-wives/))
+- If elected, he would be the first President to have made money off of a strip club

 #### Dictatorial:
 - Used Eminent Domain to seize land from private citizens ([source](https://www.washingtonpost.com/news/volokh-conspiracy/wp/2015/08/19/donald-trumps-abuse-of-eminent-domain/))
-- Kept a book of Hitler's speeches next to his bed ([source](http://www.businessinsider.com/donald-trumps-ex-wife-once-said-he-kept-a-book-of-hitlers-speeches-by-his-bed-2015-8))
 - Has been linked to the mafia for decades ([source](http://www.politifact.com/truth-o-meter/statements/2016/mar/02/ted-cruz/yes-donald-trump-has-been-linked-mob/))
 - Committed cronyism by promising political appointments for endorsements, a felony violation of election laws ([source](http://www.dailykos.com/story/2016/3/15/1501543/-Looks-Like-Trump-May-Have-Committed-a-Major-Electoral-Felony))
 - Failed to pay $30 million in taxes for casinos in NJ, appeared to receive special treatment from Chris Christie ([source](http://www.nytimes.com/2016/08/17/us/politics/trump-chris-christie-casinos.html))
+- Kept a book of Hitler's speeches next to his bed ([source](http://www.businessinsider.com/donald-trumps-ex-wife-once-said-he-kept-a-book-of-hitlers-speeches-by-his-bed-2015-8))
 - Called for the bombing of the families of suspected terrorists
 - Praised infamous dictators Saddam Hussein, Putin, Mussolini
 - Gloats about abusing the rigged poltical system